Disney World Special Events, Festivals and Parties

 Epcot International Festival of the Holidays

+For Epcot International Festival of the Holidays, each pavilion’s holiday celebration comes to life with music, storytelling and other traditions.
+Epcot International Festival of the Holidays is included with regular Epcot admission.
 There are live musical performances, including the Candlelight Processional, and multiple Holiday Kitchens, serving up holiday cookies and other sweet seasonal treats from around the world.
-Use the Festival Passport to track your purchases of five select holiday cookies, then, stop by Holiday Sweets and Treats to receive a special complimentary “completer” cookie and a glass of milk!
-The Gingerbread Bake Shop in Epcot is a life-sized gingerbread house is made entirely of gingerbread, cookies and icing.
-Santa Claus will appear with storytellers from around the world.
+Use the Festival Passport to track your purchases of five select holiday cookies, then, stop by Holiday Sweets and Treats to receive a specialty cookie!
+The American Adventure Rotunda will have gingerbread versions of the Lincoln Memorial, the Martin Luther King, Jr. Memorial, The American Adventure building and other monuments on display.

 The greenhouse portions of Living with the Land have a special overlay for the holidays, becoming Living with the Land – Glimmering Greenhouses, with special decorations, lights and displays.
 The narration focused on foods and flavors associated with Christmas, such as oranges, hot cocoa and cinnamon.
 The special lighting is even more noticeable if you ride it after dark.